balandinodidonato/Sound_Design_Internship_21_22/Readme.md

 ### 4. Wwise version 2019.2.1.7250 (Only neccessary if you plan to add to or change the respository)
 https://www.audiokinetic.com/en/ <p>
 Download the Wwise Launcher from the link above. <p>
 This will ask you to sign in then you will need to install Wwise Version 2019.2.1.7250 (change latest to all, 2019.2, 2019.2.1.7250).
 Install the SDK and at least the windows files.
 You can then access the project (unity level and wwise project) from the unity tab in the launcher.
+Newer builds than this are not supported (some minor releases from the same version 2019.2.1. ... are but this was the version that worked for the team).
+Newer build have not been tested by the repository maintainers.

+ If you wish to open and mess with the wwise project created for the repository you will need to add the plugins to your own Wwise SDK.

 ### 5. Pure Data version 0.52-1 (Only neccessary if you plan to add to or change the respository)
 http://puredata.info <p>